SHROPSHIRE’S PREMIER

 The standard water sanitizer used is Chlorine.
 This keeps water clean, clear and safe for soaking in.
 Alternatively, Bromine can be used especially for those with sensitive skin or skin conditions.

 Other chemicals such as Ph adjusters, TA adjusters and cleaning products are used to maintain a good water balance which in turn will keep your spa safe to bathe in as well as looking after its equipment.
 We stock a wide range of chemicals required for good water balance.
-For more information please contact the office for further guidance.
+For more information please contact us for further guidance.

 What maintenance is required for my hot tub?